singhhritik260604-a11y/Microsoft-loop-2.0/README.md

-# Microsoft Loop 2.0 Clone
+#  Loop

-This is a full-stack, real-time collaborative application inspired by **Microsoft Loop**.
+This is a full-stack, real-time collaborative application inspired by **  Loop**.
 The project replicates the core features of a modern collaborative workspace — synchronized document editing, personalized dashboards, and integrated AI capabilities.
 It serves as a showcase for building robust, real-time applications using a modern technology stack.